microsoft/Relation-Aware-Global-Attention-Networks/README.md

 Here we use [CUHK03](https://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Li_DeepReID_Deep_Filter_2014_CVPR_paper.pdf) dataset as the example for description.

 1. Create a folder named `cuhk03/` under `/YOUR_DATASET_PATH/`.
 Download dataset to `/YOUR_DATASET_PATH/cuhk03/` from http://www.ee.cuhk.edu.hk/~xgwang/CUHK_identification.html and extract `cuhk03_release.zip`.
 Then you will have `/YOUR_DATASET_PATH/cuhk03/cuhk03_release`.
-2. Download the train/test split protocal from [person-re-ranking](https://github.com/zhunzhong07/person-re-ranking/tree/master/evaluation/data/CUHK03).
+2. Download the train/test split protocol from [person-re-ranking](https://github.com/zhunzhong07/person-re-ranking/tree/master/evaluation/data/CUHK03).
 Put the two mat files `cuhk03_new_protocol_config_detected.mat` and `cuhk03_new_protocol_config_labeled.mat` under `data/cuhk03`.
 In default mode, we use this new split protocol (767/700).
 Finally, the data structure will look like
 ```
 cuhk03/
     cuhk03_release/